Second Floor, Maxwell Hall, Warrior Hub (507.457.2800), Fax: 507.457.5578

 - Permanent Telephone Number

 - Place of Birth

 - Weight and Height

 - Educational Institutions Previously Attended

 The University may disclose any of these items without prior written consent, unless notified in writing to the contrary.
 Any student who objects to the release of all or any part of the directory information on file in his or her name must notify the Warrior Hub, in writing, that he or she does not wish to have such information released.
 This request will be honored and all, or any specified portion, of the information which the student requests not to be released will be held confidential.

 Official name changes are made at the Warrior Hub and require supporting documentation such as a marriage license, court order, or divorce decree.
 Students should use Student eServices to record address changes as soon as possible.
 In addition, students who are candidates for graduation should make the same name or address changes on the Application for Graduation.

 At the end of the semester, final grades are available to students on Student eServices under the “Academic Records” menu.

 Upon the student’s signed written request, the Warrior Hub will issue an official transcript.
 Official transcripts are sent to other educational institutions, businesses, and other organizations.
 Release of official transcripts may be withheld if there is an outstanding debt to the University.
 In general, students and advisors use unofficial transcripts on campus.
 Unofficial transcripts can be obtained from the Warrior Hub with proper identification.

-Transcripts may be requested in person at the Warrior Hub, through the United States Postal Service, or by fax.
-Current students may request an official transcript using the online transcript request form.
+Information on ordering transcripts is available on WSU’s website.
 Official transcripts are processed within five to seven business days.
 When a transcript is given directly to a student, it is stamped “Issued to Student”; the student must show proper identification before he or she can receive a transcript.